Skip to content

 Executors

 An executor performs the actual work for a run.
-Wakeplane dispatches each run based on target.kind.
-Three executors ship with Wakeplane v0.2.0-beta.1.
+Wakeplane dispatches each run to the appropriate executor based on the schedule’s target.kind.
+Three executors ship with the current public beta line.

 target: